There are five factors that contribute to determining your credit score:

 1. How you pay your bills – Your credit history (35 percent of the score)

-This is the most important factor; how you’ve paid your bills in the past.
-The strongest emphasis is on recent activity (2 years or less.)
+This is the most important factor; how you’ve paid your bills in the past, with the strongest emphasis on recent activity (2 years or less.)
 Paying all your bills on time is good.
-Paying them late on a consistent basis is not.
+Paying them late is not, and particularly on a consistent basis.
 Few things hurt your score as heavily as past due payments.
 Having accounts that were sent to collections is even worse.
-Declaring bankruptcy is worst.
+Declaring bankruptcy is the worst.
 Think long and hard before filing for bankruptcy.
 It most cases, it simply isn’t worth it.

 2. Your debt to your available credit ratio (30 percent)

-The second most important area is your outstanding debt — how much money you owe on unsecured and secured loans, (Credit cards, car loans, mortgages, home equity lines, etc.).
+The second most important area is your outstanding debt — how much money you owe on unsecured and secured loans, with emphasis on revolving credit.
+Revolving credit is credit cards, and lines of credit.
+Installment loans include car loans, personal loans, mortgages, etc.).
 The ratio of available credit to debt (account balance) is an important ratio.
-Try to keep it below 30%.
+Try to keep the ratio of available credit to credit used, also called utilization ratio, below 30%.

-Also of importance is the total amount of credit you have available.
+Some underwriters place importance on the total amount of credit you have available.
 If you have 10 credit cards that each have $5,000 credit limits, that’s $50,000 of available credit.
 Statistically, people who have a lot of credit available tend to use it, which makes them a less attractive credit risk.
+However, please note, this is less important to FICO’s credit score algorithm.

 3. Length of credit history (15 percent)